KittyGiraudel/site/_posts/2012-01-01-git-tips-and-tricks-part-1.md

 <section id="find-a-commit">
 ## Find a commit [#](#find-a-commit)

 This is the very basic when working with Git.
+Have you ever found yourself asking:

 <blockquote class="quote">How am I supposed to find a specific commit relative to a specific part of code?</blockquote>

-There are many ways to do this.
+Thankfully there are quite a few ways to do this.

 <blockquote class="pull-quote--right">Each commit has only one purpose.</blockquote>